Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Today's the day.
 Come on!
 All the good jobs will be gone.
 Yeah, right.
-Pollen counting, stunt bee, pouring, stirrer, front desk, hair removal...
+Pollen counting, stunt Goober, pouring, stirrer, front desk, hair removal...
 Is it still available?
 Hang on.
 Two left!
 One of them's yours!
 Congratulations!